vpivniak/fast_api_demo_test/README.md

 ## Notes
 #### Project only.
-#### Further improvements:
+#### Suggested Improvements:
-- '.env' file with 'secret keys' should be under gitignore.
-Added for test project only
-- Split worker and application to the different projects with own dependencies.
+1. Split the worker functionality and the REST API endpoint application into two different projects (with monorepository)
-- Add negative tests to check weather API.
+2. Add more business logic for the temperature and cover them with tests
+3. It is possible to add mysql tests with the test database for monitoring purposes
+4. Implement running of tests inside of docker

 ## License
 MIT